offendingcommit/valdris/Adventures/The Brass Heart Gambit.md

 ## Adventure Overview

-**Location:** [[Lady Aurelia Brass-Heart]]'s estate in [[The Heartlands]] and the awakened artifact vault **Party Level:** 5-7 (Optimized for 4-6 characters) **Duration:** 5-7 sessions
+**Location:** [Lady Aurelia Brass-Heart](Lady%20Aurelia%20Brass-Heart.md)'s estate in [The Heartlands](The%20Heartlands.md) and the awakened artifact vault
+**Party Level:** 5-7 (Optimized for 4-6 characters) **Duration:** 5-7 sessions
 **Themes:** Heist Planning, Multiple Entry Points, Faction Competition, Awakening Technology, Moral Ambiguity

-The **Heart of Harmonic Resonance**—an [[Architect]] artifact of unprecedented power—lies within the heavily guarded collection of [[Lady Aurelia Brass-Heart]], the most influential [[Ruin-Holder Kingdoms|Ruin-Holder]] noble in [[The Heartlands]].
-For two centuries, her family has used the artifact as the centerpiece of their collection, a symbol of their mastery over [[Architect Technology]].
-But [[The Recent Awakening]] has changed everything.
+The **Heart of Harmonic Resonance**—an [Architect](Architect.md) artifact of unprecedented power—lies within the heavily guarded collection of [Lady Aurelia Brass-Heart](Lady%20Aurelia%20Brass-Heart.md), the most influential [Ruin-Holder](Ruin-Holder%20Kingdoms.md) noble in [The Heartlands](The%20Heartlands.md).
+For two centuries, her family has used the artifact as the centerpiece of their collection, a symbol of their mastery over [Architect Technology](Architect%20Technology.md).
+But [The Recent Awakening](The%20Recent%20Awakening.md) has changed everything.

-Three weeks ago, the Heart began pulsing with new energy, creating harmonic resonances that affect every [[Architect]] device within fifty miles.
-The artifact has become so powerful that it could revolutionize technology across [[Valdris]]—or serve as the ultimate weapon in the wrong hands.
+Three weeks ago, the Heart began pulsing with new energy, creating harmonic resonances that affect every [Architect](Architect.md) device within fifty miles.
+The artifact has become so powerful that it could revolutionize technology across [Valdris](Valdris.md)—or serve as the ultimate weapon in the wrong hands.
 Now five different factions have independently hired teams to steal the Heart, each believing their cause justifies the theft.

-The party finds themselves in the middle of the most complex heist in [[Valdris]] history, racing against competing teams while navigating political intrigue, advanced security systems, and the unpredictable behavior of an awakening artifact that may have its own agenda.
+The party finds themselves in the middle of the most complex heist in [Valdris](Valdris.md) history, racing against competing teams while navigating political intrigue, advanced security systems, and the unpredictable behavior of an awakening artifact that may have its own agenda.

 ---